-Students must complete 100% of the course and receive a minimum grade of sixty-five (65) to recover credit.
-Students who participate in credit recovery will receive a P/F (Pass/Fail) on their transcript.
+Students must complete 100% of the course and receive a minimum grade of 65 to recover credit.
+Students who participate in credit recovery during the school year will receive a P/F (Pass/Fail) on their transcript.
 If the student passes the course, the credit earned will also appear on the student's transcript.
 Students may be eligible to receive quality points aligned up to a C+ to be averaged into their cumulative GPA.